 But what about other aspects of consciousness?
 Questions of “conscious access” are not the focus of the sensorimotor approach.
 For example, whether or not you perceive a stimulation under given presentation conditions, and how this is implemented in neural circuits is something that the theory leaves to psychologists and neurophysiologists.
 The “self” is another issue that is not the focus of the sensorimotor theory.
 “Who” is it that is consciously experiencing a feel?
 The sensorimotor approach assumes that an account of the self can be given in terms of known social and cognitive mechanisms.

 Does the sensorimotor approach to qualia have affinities with “illusionist” approaches?
-The approach is not illusionist in the sense of Frankish, who suggests that the brain manufactures the illusion of phenomenality for sensory states.
+The approach is not illusionist in the sense of suggesting that the brain manufactures the illusion of phenomenality for sensory states.
 The sensorimotor approach considers on the contrary that there is no illusion being fabricated by the brain.
 The interactions with the world that we call “feels” do indeed have the qualities that we attribute to them: they are subjective (because we are doing them ourselves), ineffable (because we cannot describe all the infinite number of sensorimotor laws that underlie them — can you say, for example what exactly you do with your tongue when you whistle?), and they feel like something to us (because they impose themselves on our minds in a certain way that leads us to say that we are engaged with the world and feel them rather just know them).
-While the sensorimotor approach shares Dennett’s view that the notion of qualia is logically incoherent, again, the sensorimotor view is that there is nevertheless much to be said about the quality of sensory experiences (for example, how they differ and are similar, or to what extent they have phenomenal “presence” and feel like something), and these things can be explained scientifically and are not illusory (O’Regan, 2010).
+The sensorimotor approach shares Dennett’s view that the notion of qualia is logically incoherent.
+Nevertheless, the sensorimotor approach claims that there is much to be said about the quality of sensory experiences (for example, how they differ and are similar, or to what extent they have phenomenal “presence” and feel like something), and these things can be explained scientifically and are not illusory (O’Regan, 2010).